Opposition to the War of 1812 in the United States: Federalist Party

+While the British blockade intensified around the southern coast in 1812–1813, New England ports remained open, allowing trade to continue.
+This economic advantage enabled New England to increase its manufacturing output, supplying goods to other regions cut off from British imports.
+However, New England’s Federalist-controlled banks largely refused to lend financial support to the war.
+By 1814, the federal government had borrowed over $40 million, yet less than $3 million came from New England, despite it being one of the wealthiest regions in the country.

 Throughout the war, Federalists in Congress stifled bills that levied more funding for the war, and in September 1814, when Madison issued a conscription bill to increase the number of men within the professional army, Federalists publicly opposed the bill and likened it to Napoleon's levée-en-masse, once again associating Republicans with the French emperor.
 The Federalists had no control of national policy, however.
 As the war dragged on, they grew increasingly frustrated.
 Eventually, some in New England began to advocate constitutional changes that would increase their diminished influence at the national level.
 The Hartford Convention, with 26 delegates from Massachusetts, Connecticut, Rhode Island, and dissident counties in Vermont and New Hampshire, was held in December 1814 to consider remedies.
 It was called to discuss proposed constitutional amendments.
-Many federalists within Massachusetts believed that the Hartford Convention was the only way to save the Union from Republicans, and from civil war.
+Many Federalists within Massachusetts believed that the Hartford Convention was the only way to save the Union from Republicans, and from civil war.
 Its final report called for several Constitutional amendments.
 However, when convention representatives arrived in Washington to advocate their changes, they were greeted with news of a peace treaty with the United Kingdom, the Treaty of Ghent, which essentially restored the pre-war status quo.
 This undercut their position, leaving them with little support.
 They returned home, and the decline of the Federalist Party continued.